reganmarie/greendelacreme/journals/regan_tewksbury.md

 I completed my forum detail after debugging the dropdown with Imron and wrote a merge request.

-Then, I pair programmed with Imron and Brandon to get the create forum question component up and running using RTK toolkit.
+Then, I pair programmed with Imron to get the create forum question component up and running using RTK toolkit.

+He coded for that, and I coded for the Delete button.
+I had a breakthrough moment when I realized that the name of the function was exported differently than it was named, so I finally got it to work after that!

+We also created a 404 page for error handling, and tried to apply it to forum/id that did not exist, but we got bogged down in that for a few hours and were unsuccessful, so we moved on to front-end CRUD functions to get closer to completing our MVP.

 ## April 7, 2023